How to find government subcontracting work: 7 practical sources

 3. SBA SubNet (Subcontracting Network)

-SubNet was redesigned in November 2025 and works better than it used to.
-But it has an important limitation: primes only post here when they choose to.
-Many subcontracts are filled through existing relationships before they’re ever posted publicly.
-Think of SubNet as one source, not the only source.
+But SUBNet has an important limitation: primes only post there when they choose to.
+Many subcontracts are filled through existing relationships before they are ever posted publicly.
+Think of SUBNet as one source, not the only source.

 4. SAM.gov contract opportunities